orterforth/orterforth/README.txt

-The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, word sizes, I/O, memory layouts, and so on.
+The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, cell sizes, I/O, memory layouts, and so on.

 On historical platforms, when install is complete, the memory map containing the installation and the required native code is saved to the emulated disc drive.
-(This is in a hex format to avoid issues with control characters used by the disc controller).
+(This is in a hex format to avoid issues with control characters used by the disc controller.)

 This is then used to create completed installation binaries.